 The beaches share their waters with the Luis Peña Natural Reserve.
-Therefore, you will find an immense variety of aquatic life.
-Its waters are calm, so they are ideal for families with children and for those who chose Puerto Rico as a snorkeling destination.
+Hence, an immense variety of aquatic life can be found here.
+Its waters are calm, making them an ideal pick for families with children or snorkeling beginners.

-It is common for visitors to these shores to snorkel towards the left end of the beach.
-This is because this area has the highest concentration of animals.
-In addition, the University of Puerto Rico spends a lot of time planting coral to help restore the reef.
+Tourists often snorkel towards the left end of the beach.
+The reason behind it is that this area has the highest concentration of animal wildlife.
+Additionally, the University of Puerto Rico spends a lot of time planting coral to help rehabilitate the local reef.

-The Cordillera in Fajardo is one of the most beautiful places in the world.
-Icacos, Cayo Lobos, Palomino, Cayo Ratones and other small portions of land make up a group of 9 cays of abundant nature.
+La Cordillera in Fajardo is one of the most beautiful places in the world.
+Icacos, Cayo Lobos, Palomino, Cayo Ratones and other cays make up an otherworldly archipelago full of nature.

-You can reach any of the keys by “water cab”, catamaran or motorboat.
-Those who are fond of aquatic vegetation frequently visit this place.
-In this habitat you can find turtles, manatees, sea cucumbers, starfish, young fish, conches and even rays.
+You can reach any of these islets by “water cab”, catamaran or motorboat.
+Those who are fond of aquatic vegetation frequently visit La Cordillera.
+In this reserve you can find turtles, manatees, sea cucumbers, starfish, colorful fish, sea snails and even rays.

-During the summer, the water clears up, making diving and snorkeling considerably easier and more fun.
+During the summer, the water clears up and diving and snorkeling become considerably easier and more fun.
 Some of the healthiest coral reefs on Isla Nena are located slightly offshore.
 These serve as home to a wide variety of fish and turtles.
-Unlike other cays, this one has a beach with restaurants, allowing you to rest between tours.

-Puerto Rico will be your best choice if you decide to dedicate your vacation to snorkeling.
-Remember to use adequate sun protection to avoid accidents that could ruin your excursion.
-Always stay in the group and follow the safety recommendations.
+Puerto Rico will be your best choice if you want to snorkel in charming and vivid seas.
+Remember to use adequate sun protection to avoid incidents that could ruin your trip.